-If you know you will be absent ahead of time, bring a signed note from your parent or guardian to the main office before it is taken to your instructors.
+If you know you will be absent ahead of time, bring a signed note from your parent or guardian to the main office.
 It is the student's obligation to check with the instructors at least two days before an absence for makeup work if the teacher has any work at that date.
+Assignments can also be accessed through PowerSchool.
 If teachers do not assign work to you before your absence, it is your responsibility to check with them upon your return to school for any additional work to be completed.